 The fibula forms the lateral border of the ankle joint while the tibia forms the medial border.
 Relative to the ankle joint, these osseous segments are referred to as the lateral and medial malleoli, respectively.
 The osseous integrity of the malleoli and the ankle syndesmosis (including the interosseous membrane and syndesmotic ligaments) serve to provide a seamless and confluent ankle mortise that optimizes the delicate balance of tibiotalar mobility and stability.
 The medial malleolus provides attachment points for the large deltoid ligament, the posterior tibiotalar ligament, the tibiocalcaneal ligament, and the tibionavicular ligament.
 The lateral malleolus provides an attachment for the anterior talofibular ligament, the calcaneofibular ligament, and the posterior talofibular ligament.

 The lower limbs form in the fourth week of prenatal development.
 They develop in a cranial to caudal direction.
 Ossification centers form in the tibia around the sixth week, and during the seventh or eighth week in the fibula.
 Each bone forms via endochondral ossification.
-Fusion of the ossification centers starts around the sixteenth year of life with the proximal ossification center fusing before the distal ossification centers.
-Fusion of the ossification centers completes normal bone growth.
+The fusion of the ossification centers starts around the sixteenth year of life, with the proximal ossification center fusing before the distal ossification centers.
+The fusion of the ossification centers completes normal bone growth.

+The popliteal artery is the continuation of the superficial femoral artery and is the blood supply below the knee.
+It begins in the popliteal fossa, inferior to the popliteus muscle.
+The branches of the popliteal artery are the anterior tibial artery, posterior tibial artery, sural arteries, medial superior genicular artery, lateral superior genicular artery, middle genicular artery, lateral inferior genicular artery, and medial inferior genicular artery.
 The arterial supply to the tibia is multifaceted.
 Branches of the anterior tibial artery supply the proximal metaphysis and epiphysis from the periphery via periosteal branches.
 The nutrient artery supplies the diaphysis.
-This artery penetrates the tibia posteriorly, distal to the soleal line near the center of the tibia and sends branches towards the proximal and distal ends of the diaphysis .
+This artery penetrates the tibia posteriorly, distal to the soleal line near the center of the tibia, and sends branches towards the proximal and distal ends of the diaphysis .
 The penetrating branches of the posterior tibial artery supply the distal metaphysis and epiphysis from the periphery.

 The arterial supply of the proximal epiphysis and metaphysis of the fibula is through branches of the anterior tibial artery and more distally by the fibular artery.
 This blood supply is noteworthy as graft reconstruction surgery of the mandible often uses the proximal fibula.